JuanRubi/LearningHTML/README.md

 # Learning HTML

-This was my first website that I made while learning HTML and CSS for the first time.
+This is my first website that I made while learning HTML and CSS.

+## Technologies
+- HTML5
+- CSS3